Hip thrusts continue gaining popularity in gyms around the country — and with good reason. The hip thrust and its variations are great for:

-Tip: Make sure your neck stays neutral as you lift yourself off the floor.
+Tip: Make sure your neck stays neutral or you tuck your chin as you lift yourself off the floor.
 Don’t let your head drop back.

 If you don’t have chains, or want to mix it up, try using a band over your hips.
 There are several different ways to do this.
 The way I'm demonstrating here is by securing a band to very heavy dumbbells.

 There are a few variations on this one as well:

 Band Around Knees: Just like with the variation described above, place a band right above your knees, and drive your knees out slightly against the band as you lift hips up, and squeeze your glutes at the top.